foobuzz/todo/doc/guide.md

 ## More

 Showing the history of tasks, listing all existing contexts, editing tasks...
-Find more in the [Reference].
+Find more in the [Reference](https://github.com/foobuzz/todo/blob/master/doc/reference.md).

 ## Configuration